farihaferdous-sudo/3D-Castle-Defense/README.md

 Castle walls with HP – Enemies damage the wall if they reach it.

-Defeat conditions – lose when HP = 0.
+Defeat condition – lose when HP = 0.